kottans/frontend/README.md

 Also, since we would like to give support for ambitioned students, which in some reason can't be a part of the main course, we providing a __peer-to-peer__ learning (hereinafter referred to as __p2p__).
 A p2p group has no specific limitations on the number of students and not fitted to strict deadlines as the main group is.

+The common factor of Peer teaching is that knowledge is shared not by an instructor or other person of authority.
+It’s all about people on the same level teaching each other what they know. __Learners Teaching Learners__.

 If you have any questions you can ask us in one of our chats.